haskell-tools/haskell-tools/README.md

   - Make sure you have the latest [haskell-platform](https://www.haskell.org/platform/)
   - `cabal update`
   - Install haskell-tools-refactor: `cabal install haskell-tools-refactor`
+    - On Windows you might have to manually download `old-time`, fix the base dependency and install it with Cygwin or MinGW.

 Test:
   - The test folder contains the test package.
 The test suite contains both unit and nightly tests.